fossouo/hive-testbench/README.md

-1. Check your installation of javac on your OS $
+A. Check your installation of javac on your OS $

 [root@master hive-testbench]# alternatives --install /usr/bin/javac javac /usr/jdk64/jdk1.8.0_40/bin/javac 20000
 [root@master hive-testbench]# alternatives --set javac /usr/jdk64/jdk1.8.0_40/bin/javac

-2. Build the test : tpcds-build.sh
+B. Build the test : tpcds-build.sh
 ./tpcds-build.sh

-3. generate data :
+C. generate data :
  ./tpcds-setup.sh 1000  (generate 1 TB of data)

 The advantage of this version of hivebench is that it comes with all file integrate (not the official one : ex tpcds_kit.zip)

-4. Some examples:
+D. Some examples:

 Build 1 TB of TPC-DS data: ./tpcds-setup 1000